adyxax/www/content/blog/home/wifi.md

 - save and apply your changes
 - click the `enable` button under `radio1`

-If all went as stated, you should be able to connect wirelessly with your phone and laptop.
+If all went as expected, you should be able to connect wirelessly with your phone and laptop.